mrdoob/three.js/README.md

 	<script src="js/Three.js"></script>

-This code creates a camera, then creates a scene object, adds a bunch of random particles in it, creates a &lt;canvas&gt; renderer and adds its viewport in the document.body element.
+This code creates a camera, then creates a scene, adds a cube on it, creates a &lt;canvas&gt; renderer and adds its viewport in the document.body element.

 	<script>

-		var camera, scene, renderer;
+		var camera, scene, mesh, renderer;

 		init();
 		animate();